 My dream for the series is to have a syndicated television show.
 That’d make me pretty ecstatic.
 Season 3 is really amazing and it is set for release this summer.
 Ken, Ra-ey, and I edited it together.

 I also found you on Daddyhunt: the Serial, which has over 2.5 million views on YouTube.
 You play a guy that just moved into an apartment and you think the hot daddy down the hall is the handyman.
 Then some heartache and romance happens.
 Are you dating anyone?

 I am dating someone.

 I had a look at your resume and wow, you have some skills in dance, ballet, tap and hip hop, and you speak German, know hand to hand and knife and sword.
 Where did you learn all of these?

 School.
-I got a degree in Theatre & dance and used that time to learn new skills.
+I got a degree in Theatre & Dance and used that time to learn new skills.

 I see you are also a gamer.
 Can you tell us a little about who BJ Gruber is?

 Sure!
 I grew up in Richmond, Virginia and went to James Madison University.
-I moved to New York City six years ago and have worked in theaters all over the nation.
+I moved to New York City six years ago and have worked in theatres all over the nation.
 I also work in film, tv, commercial, and print pretty regularly.
 I’ve also been writing, filming, and editing my own content.
 Check out my YouTube channel!
 I’ll have some new films out soon.